 As we learn more about just how badly we are screwed, it is clear that societies around the world are going to have to change.

-Restrictions placed on travel, association, going into offices and the large scale quarantining of whole populations are likely to go on for years (especially since it is now becoming evident that you can get the damn thing again, even after you’ve had it).
+Restrictions placed on travel, association, going into offices and the large scale quarantining of whole populations are likely to go on for years (especially since it is now becoming evident that you can get the thing again, even after you’ve had it).

 Thousands of us are going to die over the coming months, in every country in the world.